Big Creek Great Smoky Mountains National Park

 Big Creek Picnic Area

 Full restrooms (including real flushable toilets) are located right next to the parking lot.
-The water in the picnic area is very popular for families due to its easy access, and numerous shallow areas that are perfect for young children.
+The water in the picnic area is very popular for families because of its easy access, and many shallow areas that are perfect for young children.

 Big Creek Hiking

-The Big Creek area of the Great Smoky Mountains National Park is also the starting point for a number of hiking trails, including the famous Big Creek Trail itself.
+The Big Creek area of the Great Smoky Mountains National Park is also the starting point for several hiking trails, including the famous Big Creek Trail itself.

 Family hiking at Big Creek